sakir101/Career-prediction-main/README.md

-## This is our "Unlocking Futures: A Natural Language Driven Career Prediction System for Computer Science and Software Engineering Students" resech code.
-Here you will find all the files od code and also research data.
+## This is our "Unlocking Futures: A Natural Language Driven Career Prediction System for Computer Science and Software Engineering Students" research code.
+Here you will find all the files of code and also research data.